developerasun/SignalDash/.github/pull_request_template.md

 # Pull request format

-This is a PR format for Minlink project.
+This is a PR format for SignalDash project.

 ## What's changed